 Final Assessment

 c.
-Future-directed
+Future-oriented

 d.
 All of the above